|Year of Entry||2014|

 BSc (Shanxi), MSc (Xidian), PhD (Tilburg)

-We aim to equip students with analytical, technical, managerial and behavioural skills and knowledge in the fields of e-Logistics Technology and Technology Management to prepare you for key professional and managerial roles in the global logistics industry.
-You will acquire a broad understanding of the necessary concepts, techniques and tools through the use of relevant information technology that will enable you to identify and tackle diverse problems in the logistics and related sectors.
+We aim to equip students with analytical, technical, managerial and behavioural skills and knowledge in the fields of e-Logistics Technology and Technology Management to prepare them for key professional and managerial roles in the global logistics industry.
+You will acquire a broad understanding of the necessary concepts, techniques and relevant information technology tools that will enable you to identify and tackle diverse problems in the logistics and related sectors.
 You will gain a sound foundation in the relevant disciplines through practical hands-on projects and extensive exposure to real-life scenarios via internship and overseas exchange programmes or other arrangements with a view to attaining the dynamic levels and standards required by the global market.

-Graduates enjoy career opportunities in a broad range of logistics related industries such as international freight forwarding, inventory management and warehousing, transportation, supply chain planning and control and industrial and manufacturing services.
-Typical starting positions include logistics analyst/officer, logistics engineer, distribution systems analyst/engineer, production and materials controller and supply chain planner.
+Graduates enjoy career opportunities in a broad range of logistics-related industries such as international freight forwarding, inventory management and warehousing, transportation, supply chain planning and control and industrial, financial, hospitality and manufacturing services.
+Typical starting positions include logistics analyst/officer, logistics engineer, distribution systems analyst/engineer, production and materials controller, supply chain planner and management/trainees graduate .

-For Associate Degree/Higher Diploma, applicants are normally expected to have completed the AD/HD award with a CGPA of ≥3.0, or an equivalent overall mark or credit award in an engineering or a related discipline.
+For senior-year (Advanced Standing II) admission, Associate Degree/Higher Diploma applicants are normally expected to have completed the award with a CGPA of ≥3.0, or an equivalent overall mark or credit award in Engineering or a related discipline.